Thorbecken/border-princes/burndown.md

 # Border princes
-Second version wThe first version wil have the following features:
+The first version wil have the following features:

 ~~BP-001: The game can show a 32*32 map on the console.~~